libbyh/libbyh.github.io/index.md

 # Work with Me

-I'm recruiting undergrads, graduate students, and post docs to work with me at both UMSI and ICPSR.
+I'm recruiting students to work with me at both UMSI and ICPSR.
 Check out some of my research or other activities, and contact me if you're interested.

 Undergrads and master's students should already be enrolled at UM.

 PhD students will be admitted through the [School of Information](https://www.si.umich.edu/content/programs); applications are due December 1.

-Post docs could have administrative homes at either UMSI or the Institute for Social Research.

 # Get in Touch